ButschFPV/OBS_TALLY_V2/README.md

 # OBS_TALLY_V2

+## WARNING the code does not work reliable anymore.

 Just another Arduino based Tally-light for OBS.
 This Tally-light connects directly to the OBS WebSocket plugin via WiFi.